'17 Fall: Analysis and Optimization (UN2500)

 Instructor: Shotaro Makisumi (623 Mathematics, email@example.com)

-Please contact me by email.
+Please contact me by email using your UNI@columbia.edu address (not a firstname.lastname@example.org vanity address).
 I cannot promise to read any messages/comments sent through Canvas.

 Topics: Quadratic forms, Hessian, implicit functions.
 Convex sets, convex functions.
 Optimization, constrained optimization, Kuhn-Tucker conditions.
 Linear programming, calculus of variations.
 For details, see the syllabus.